kourgeorge/project-origin/docs/Universe.md

 The fight action requires a substantial amount of energy, controlled in the config file.

 #### Working
-When the creature choose to work, The creature spends working energy (defined in the configuration file) to add food to the cell it is located in.
+When the creature choose to work, it spends working energy (defined in the configuration file) to add food to the cell it is located in.
 Note that the action work only spends energy, and the creature should perform the action each to consume food from the space.
 Therefore, the creature should learn that it should work only if there is no food in the surrounding environment.
 In addition, it should learn that working is not enough to provide it with energy, but it must eat to consume it's labor product.